687vex/awesome-vex/README.md

 - [Discord Server List](https://docs.google.com/spreadsheets/d/1MqwE_L4Z0RDf1Sn-dsfFZ7jBVD8bMkqPHGrqrejq_o0/edit) - List of unofficial regional, organizational, and community servers for VEX.

 ## Repositories

-### Pros
-- [pros](https://github.com/purduesigbots/pros) - Source code for PROS kernel: open source C/C++ development for the VEX V5 microcontroller
+- [purduesigbots/pros](https://github.com/purduesigbots/pros) - Source code for PROS kernel: open source C/C++ development for the VEX V5 microcontroller
-- [pros-cli](https://github.com/purduesigbots/pros-cli) - Command Line Interface for managing PROS projects.
-Works with V5 and the Cortex
-- [pros-vsc](https://github.com/purduesigbots/pros-vsc) - PROS plugin for VS Code
-- [OkapiLib](https://github.com/OkapiLib/OkapiLib) - A PROS library for programming VEX robots.
-- [2020-annotated-robot-code](https://github.com/the7dorks/2020-annotated-robot-code) - All of the code used by 333A's robot in the 2020-2021 VRC Annotated Programming Skills Challenge.
+- [the7dorks/2020-annotated-robot-code](https://github.com/the7dorks/2020-annotated-robot-code) - All of the code used by 333A's robot in the 2020-2021 VRC Annotated Programming Skills Challenge.
--